-There are many reasons other than frequent PCSing for high mil spouse unemployment.
+There are many reasons other than frequent PCSing for high military spouse unemployment.
 Deployments, the high cost of child care at some duty stations, and employer bias in the hiring process are just some of the hurdles faced by spouses who want to work.

 Many of those who are working are underemployed and earn less than their civilian peers with the same or similar occupation.
 Working at a job that’s not commensurate with your level of education or experience can be very frustrating.

 Junior spouses are less likely to have moved multiple times and are more likely to be looking for entry-level jobs.
 Many have not started having children yet, so they can be much more flexible in their job search.

 Additionally, some jobs are easier than others to move.
-A job with a special certification can be especially hard to transfer, and it can take months to complete.
-Many times things get squared away, just in time for another move!
+A job with a special certification or license can be especially hard to transfer, and it can take months to complete the recertification paperwork each time you move to a new state.
+Many times things get squared away just in time for another move!

 Jamie Libby Boyle with the Military Spouse Corporate Career Network (MSCCN) says, “If you are a spouse just starting your career, you can be strategic in selecting a career that can hopefully move more easily with you.”
 She says, “Some companies are really excellent about working with their employees to make sure they can stay on their career trajectory.”

 Recommendations for becoming gainfully employed after your next relocation include not settling or taking the first job that comes along.
 It can also be worth it to take your time and really evaluate whether a specific position helps to build your career.
 Does the new job meet your personal goals?

 Leigh Searl, Founder and President of America’s Career Force, a company that connects career-minded military spouses with businesses across the nation, says it can be an uphill battle maintaining a career during frequent moves.
 But it is getting easier.
 “Employers realize that a remote worker can save a company $10,000 a year by keeping overhead costs lower.”